 Ross Robertson was born in 1946, in Sydney Australia.
 Very shortly thereafter his family moved to Madang, on the northeast coast of what is now Papua and New Guinea.
 Living in a house on the waterfront of a beautiful harbor with an abundance of reefs naturally stimulated an early interest in reef fishes.
 That interest persisted through to form the basis of his doctoral dissertation work on the evolution of a sex-changing wrasse on Australia’s Great Barrier Reef.
 After receiving his PhD in 1974 a postdoctoral fellowship from the Australian Commonwealth Scientific and Industrial Research Organization allowed him to work at the Smithsonian Tropical Research Institute in Panama.
 In 1975 he joined STRI’s scientific staff, and since then has worked on various aspects of the ecology, reproductive and population biology, demography, evolution, biogeography and taxonomy of tropical reef fishes at sites scattered throughout the Atlantic, Indian and Pacific Oceans.
-He is the coauthor (with Jerry Allen) of two editions of Fishes of the tropical eastern Pacific, the 1994 english edition and the 1998 spanish edition (Peces del Pacifico Oriental Tropical ).
-Since he and Jerry Allen began fieldwork for that book in 1990 he has traveled extensively throughout the eastern Pacific documenting its fishes.
-Beside that book he has published over 90 scientific papers.
+He is the coauthor (with Gerry Allen of the Western Australian Museum) of two print editions of Fishes of the Tropical Eastern Pacific, the 1994 english edition and the 1998 spanish edition (Peces del Pacifico Oriental Tropical ).
+Since he and Gerry Allen began fieldwork for that book in 1990 he has traveled extensively throughout the eastern Pacific and Greater Caribbean documenting their fishes.
+That led to the publication of website and mobile-app versions of those books and equivalent digital versions of Fishes: Greater Caribbean and Peces: Gran Caribe.
+He has published over 200 scientific papers.
+He retired in 2020 but continues, as an emerius scientist, to enjoy working on neotropical shore fishes.
+He lives in Panama with his Panamanian wife and family.
 His other pursuits include an appreciation of remote tropical islands, an undiminished enjoyment of diving and the employment of underwater photography for scientific use, collecting palms, swimming and biking.
-He lives in Panama sans family.

 Born in 1942, Dr. Allen, spent his youth in California, where he gained a lasting appreciation of natural history.
 He obtained his doctorate in marine zoology from the University of Hawaii in 1971.
 He has traveled extensively throughout the tropics, having logged more than 5000 hours of SCUBA diving.
 Dr. Allen was the C urator of Ichthyology at the Western Australian Museum between 1974 and 1998.
 He now works for Conservation International as Science Team Leader for rapid biological assessment surveys, a job that is mainly concerned with saving coral reefs in Southeast Asia.
 He is regarded as an international expert on the classification of tropical reef fishes.
 Special interests include the taxonomy of marine damselfishes (Pomacentridae) and cardinal fishes (Apogonidae), as well as the freshwater fishes of New Guinea and Australia.
 He has authored more than 350 scientific articles and 30 books.
 Dr. Allen is also an avid underwater photographer and took many of the photos that appear in this CD.
 His hobbies include cycling and alpine mountaineering.
 He resides in Perth, Australia with wife Connie.
 They have two sons, Tony and Mark.